 - Flush with water out of both the prime hose and then the gun line.

-- Clean out filters and replace
+- Clean out filters and replace if needed.

 - Remove the suction hose and flush with hose water, then reconnect and flush with water again.
 Each time not letting the pressure build with water.